iVantage/angular-ivh-treeview/README.md

 an array of parents nodes ordered nearest to farthest.
 If the `cb` returns `false` traversal of that branch is stopped.

+[Here](http://jsbin.com/wofunu/1/edit?html,js,output) is an example of the `ivhTreeviewBfs` service in action. `ivhTreeview` also uses this service internally to search for nodes.

 ## Reporting Issues